suryaanshrai/school/README.md

 - Non-logged in users: These users can only view the homepage, gallery, and news section.
 - Logged in users who are students: These users can make submissions for gallery and news sections, open their classroom or check the library.
-- Logged in users who teachers: These users can review the submission made by the users, access a classroom, issue a notice for them or add anything to their schedule.
+- Logged in users who are teachers: These users can review the submission made by the users, access a classroom, issue a notice for them or add anything to their schedule.
 - Logged in user who is `librarian`: This user can issue/return books from students, add books to the library, clear penalty if any on a student.
 - Logged in user who is `master`: The `master` user can restart the academic session.